Thanks for emailing that article!

 1. What is the angle and what is closed angle glaucoma?

 The angle is the space between the clear part of the eye (cornea) and the colored part (iris), close to their meeting point near the edge of the iris.
-It contains the trabecular meshwork ™, which is the main structure that directs fluid out of the eye.
+It contains the trabecular meshwork, which is the main structure that directs fluid out of the eye.
+The angle can be examined with a test called gonioscopy, which is done by the eye doctor in the office.

 In closed angle glaucoma, the angle is closed in many or most areas, causing increased eye pressure, which leads to optic nerve damage, and possible vision loss.
 This rise in eye pressure may occur suddenly (an acute attack of angle closure) or gradually.
 There are also precursor forms of the disease in which the angle is closed but the eye pressure is not high and the optic nerve is not affected yet.